shawnritchie/interview-accountapi-master/README.md

 # About me
-I m Shawn and have been programming for way too long, to the degree that I feel that it is part of my identity.
-I love everything tech, I listen podcast weekly, read technical books, I use to attend conferences prior the pandemic, trying out new technologies!
+I m Shawn and have been programming for way too long, I consider being an engineer as part of my identity hence forth I take it seriously.
+I love everything tech some habits I started over the years are listening to podcasts, reading technical books, attending conferences prior to the pandemic, trying out new technologies!
+Other than tech I'm also quite active physically, with the ambition to finish a half ironman triathlon in 2021!

-Prior to this code challenge the last time I wrote go was around 3-4 years ago were I tried the language with some super simple examples to try out the concurrency model.
+Prior to this code challenge the last time I wrote go was around 3-4 years ago where I tried the language with some super simple examples trying out the concurrency model.
 In my regular day to day I am usually found coding in Java/Kotlin.

 Overall I really enjoyed the challenge and got a better feel of the go language, and its unique traits.